U.S. would face hurdles bringing case against Icahn, Mickelson: lawyers

 "Every case of this kind really comes down to the granular facts," he said.

 Icahn sent a letter in July 2011 to Clorox's chairman offering to purchase the company for $76.50 a share and saying he could arrange debt financing for the deal.
-He later raised the bid to $80 (47 pounds).
+He later raised the bid to $80.

 If Icahn had launched a formal tender offer, it would have triggered a different standard of disclosure rules under the SEC's 1968 Williams Act, said John Coffee, an expert in corporate governance at Columbia Law School.